 We live in a world where world travel is like a trip to Disneyland, nothing is left to chance.
 Ten credit cards, lonely planets, package holidays, the media and the internet have all changed the way we travel but this was not always the case.
 For thousands of years people have been travelling all over the place with little more than the clothes on their back and surviving on nothing more than their wit and a bit of luck alone.

 This is why backpacking in India is so rewarding.
-It offers you this opportuntiy.
-The opportunity to completely dissapear and immerse yourself in another culture, another life and to grow as a person.
+It offers you this opportunity.
+The opportunity to completely disappear and immerse yourself in another culture, another life and to grow as a person.

-So I say again, Let youself go!
-Go and get lost, completely and utterly lost and let the world change you into a whatever it wants you to be.
-Above all the experiences that India offers, this is often the most overlooked but also the most valuable.
+So go, get lost and grow as a person - above all the experiences that backpacking in India offers, this is often the most overlooked but possibly also the most valuable.